taoshidev/request-network/VALIDATOR.md

 # Validator Setup Guide for Request Network

 Welcome to the Request Network Validator Setup Guide.
 This guide is tailored specifically for validators who play a crucial role in ensuring the integrity and availability of data on the Request Network.
-It includes detailed instructions on setting up and running your Validator Node using various technologies including Docker, Flask, and Polkadot.
+It includes detailed instructions on setting up and running your Validator Server using various technologies.

 ## Table of Contents